-In order to be in compliance with state and local health department regulations, you must have at least one staff member who holds a current ServSafe Food Safety Manager certificate if your agency serves meals on-site.
-If you operate a shelter, an emergency kitchen, or a social service program that provides on-site meals to clients, you must keep your ServSafe Food Safety Manager Certificate current in order to remain active with Philabundance.
+In order to be in compliance with local, state and Federal department regulations, you must have at least one staff member who holds a current commercial food safety manager certificate if your agency serves meals on-site.
+If you operate a shelter, an emergency kitchen, or a social service program that provides on-site meals to clients, you must keep your commercial food safety manager certificate current in order to remain active with Philabundance.